 ISO 14001 and 50001 are Energy and Environmental Management Systems which have become increasing popular in the last few years.
 We believe 14001 and 50001 accreditation can bring many benefits to our clients including the recognition for the commitment to sustainability and helping develop a long-term plan for improving environmental performance.
 However, achieving accreditation is not easy and the amount of preparation can be daunting and very time-consuming, so we offer a service to assist with the process wherever needed, including preparing 14001 and 50001 documentation, carrying out internal audits, training staff, and liaising with third-party auditors.

-ESOS affects large businesses (over 250 employees or a turnover of over 50m Euros) and requires mandatory Energy Audits to be carried out by December 2015 and every four years thereafter.
+ESOS affects large businesses (over 250 employees or a turnover of over 50m Euros) and requires mandatory Energy Audits to be carried out every four years.
 These audits must include a review of the total energy consumption of the organisation, including energy used in buildings, transport, and processes.
 The audits should identify cost-effective energy saving opportunities and must be reviewed and signed off by a board-level Director and an ESOS Lead Assessor.
 With a Lead Assessor in our team, we are well-placed to help you or your clients with ESOS compliance.

 The Heat Network Regulations 2014 affect any Landlord responsible for communal heating, cooling, or hot water networks.
-All ‘heat suppliers’ must notify the National Measurement Office (NMO) about their heat networks by 31st December 2015, and undertake a metering viability assessment by December 2016.
-If heat metering is found to be financially and technically viable then metering must be installed by December 2016 to allow for tenants to be accurately billed for the heating and cooling they are supplied.
+All ‘heat suppliers’ must notify the National Measurement Office (NMO) about their heat networks every four years, and undertake a metering viability assessment to determine if heat meters should be installed (the viability assessment is under consultation).
+If heat metering is found to be financially and technically viable then metering must be installed to allow for tenants to be accurately billed for the heating and cooling they are supplied.
 As energy engineers we are able to assist with completing the notification forms and viability assessments, so please do get in touch if you think these regulations will apply to your buildings.